jacklanelondon123/-E-Commerce-Customer-Segmentation-Retention-Analysis---SQL/README.md

 🔹 Step 3: Customer Distribution by Segment

-The SQL results were visualized in Excel to show how customers distribute across RFM categories.
+After creating the SQL view, results were exported to Excel to summarize and visualize customer segment distribution.

 Segment	Count
 Regular	840